ray-project/ray/doc/source/ray-core/ray-dashboard.rst

 .. note::

-  The output shows the aggregated information across the cluster.
-If you run more than one job, the demands could be wrong.
+  The output shows the aggregated information across the cluster (not by a job).
+If you run more than one job, some of the demands may come from other jobs.

 .. _dash-workflow-state-apis: